agarun/ruby-muvy/README.md

 ## Troubleshooting

 Make sure you can access `ffmpeg -v`, `magick -v`, and `youtube-dl --version` on the command line.
-If you can't, you likely have to update your existing PATH environment variable [like this](https://video.stackexchange.com/questions/20495/how-do-i-set-up-and-use-ffmpeg-in-windows).
+If you can't, you likely have to update your existing PATH environment variable to include the folder holding the relevant binaries.
+If you're on Windows and you are unsure how to add FFmpeg to path, you can try any of these links: [1](https://github.com/adaptlearning/adapt_authoring/wiki/Installing-FFmpeg), [2](https://video.stackexchange.com/questions/20495/how-do-i-set-up-and-use-ffmpeg-in-windows), [3](https://www.wikihow.com/Install-FFmpeg-on-Windows).

 You might also want to update all three binaries.